Home » Skin Care » Facial Skin Care » Aging Skin

 Neocutis PSP, which stands for processed skin proteins, is a Swiss-based, top-selling skin care line, which is sold in many plastic surgeons’ and dermatologists’ offices.
 Its products claim to help turn back the process of aging by absorbing its patented mixture of human growth factors into the skin.
 The dermatologist Dr. Sarah Jeckson, claimed that the Neocutis has shown that their products do produce good clinical results.
 She added that under a microscope, Human Growth Factors have shown to grow collagen, to increase cellular activity, and improve the overall look of the skin.

 However, the way that Neocutis gets its Human Growth Factors for its anti-aging line has caused a wave of controversy.
 Certain groups, such as Children of God for Life – a Nashville medical watchdog group, are outraged that such a product is sold in the U.S., because the original source of human tissue for the Neocutis line comes from an aborted fetus.
-Moreover, this group is trying to persuade congress to force Neocutis, as well as any other company that uses fetal tissue in its medications, vaccines or anti-aging moisturizers, to disclose the source of its tissue in its ingredient list, because according to them, have a right to know what their products contain.
+Moreover, this group is trying to persuade congress to force Neocutis, as well as any other company that uses fetal tissue in its medications, vaccines or anti-aging moisturizers, to disclose the source of its tissue in its ingredient list, because according to them, consumers have a right to know what their products contain.

 To continue reading, click here.